saassenza/MADna/LAMMPS/README.md

 - **stdump.lammpstrj** contains the initial coordinates of the beads within the molecule, written in LAMMPS format
 - **chain.dat** contains the topology of the molecule in LAMMPS format (units correspond to the "real" format in LAMMPS)
 - **lammps.in** is a minimal script for simulation of the system in LAMMPS, where the dynamics is run for 10 ns with a dump every 10 ps.
 Note that a group of commented lines indicates the point of the script where additional features can be added (see below)

+Additionally, in the subfolder "additional" there are two other useful scripts to implement a pulling force and a torque:
+- **pulling_torque.py** generates the code to apply a pulling force and a torque in the z direction, according to the protocol employed in https://doi.org/10.1101/2021.12.02.470889 to generate Fig.6 (see section "Methods/Molecular dynamics Simulations/Stretch-torsion simulations")
+- **pulling_AMBER_protocol.py** generates the code to apply a pulling force directed along the end-to-end vector of the DNA molecule, see Fig.4 and Fig.5 in  https://doi.org/10.1101/2021.12.02.470889 and section "Methods/Molecular dynamics Simulations/Benchmark simulations"